simon-ritchie/apysc/docs_src/source/animation_move.md

 # animation_move interface

-This page will explain the `animation_move` method interface.
+This page explains the `animation_move` method interface.

 ## What interface is this?

-The `animation_move` method interface will create an `AnimationMove` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate the x and y coordinates with it.
+The `animation_move` method interface creates an `AnimationMove` instance.
+You can animate the x and y coordinates with it.

 This interface exists on a `DisplayObject` subclass instance, such as the `Sprite` or `Rectangle`.